 Phone - 020 7898 1824.

-The Pensions Board also offers some grants to help those in retirement who are on low income and have limited savings.
+We also offer some grants to help those in retirement who are on low income and have limited savings.
 More information is available here.

-The Government recently announced that an extra payment will be made to help those in receipt of certain benefits with everyday bills.
+The Government is making extra payments to help those in receipt of certain benefits with everyday bills.
 Cost of Living Payment - GOV.UK (www.gov.uk)

 General tips and guidance